 To avoid possible side effects and potentiate the therapeutic action, it is highly recommended to take Pyritinol with an additional source of choline e.g. Cereton.

-Encefabol also can be stacked with Vinpocetine as they have a synergistic effect on the cerebral blood flow.
+The combination of Encephabol and Vinpocetine has a synergistic effect on cerebral blood flow.

 - Ismael et al (1974) Post-encephalitis Treatment with Encephabol https://www.researchgate.net/publication/18737784_Post-encephalitis_Treatment_with_Encephabol